 - Shout-Out: The "comedy classic" Ood is programmed to say "D'oh!" when told it dropped something.

-- Supporting Protagonist: The Doctor and Donna are mainly here to witness the revolution; the Ood (and their Friends of the Ood ally) do the rising-up on their own.
+- Supporting Protagonist: The Doctor and Donna are mainly here to witness the revolution and call out the Corrupt Corporate Executives for their brutalization of the Ood, who (alongside their Friends of the Ood ally) do the rising-up on their own.

 - We Will Use Manual Labor in the Future: The Ood are shipped out as slaves to all three galaxies of the Second Great and Bountiful Human Empire.

 - The World Is Just Awesome: Despite nine hundred or more years travelling time and space, the Doctor still gets excited at each location he visits because the universe is amazing!
 Why else would he still be travelling?

 - The X of Y: "Planet of the Ood".